aws-samples/aws-panorama-samples/SmokingDetection/README.md

-# Panorama Smoking Detection Example
+# AWS Panorama Smoking Detection Example

 This is an end to end example that shows how to use an action detection model to detect smoking and time it.